 If you are like most new candidates who have no background in radio and/or electronics, there are a world of practice exams out there, some free and some for nominal fees, that will get you where you need to be, over 80% on an actual exam.
 If you chose hamstudy.org for your practice question and answer study, you will already be familiar with the format of remote as well as electronic in-person VE testing using Examtools.

 There are two payments required for most ham radio exams applying for NEW licenses, the exam fee paid to the exam team and paid to the VEC, and the application fee paid directly to FCC once the application is uploaded to the FCC by the VEC.
 The exam fee varies by VEC but the current fee for W5YI-VC is $14.00.
-Since all of our paperwork is submitted eletronically, we requet payment by PayPal after registration or in cash at the session.
+Since all of our paperwork is submitted electronically, we request payment in cash at the session.
 We have no way of transmitting checks electronically yet.
-If you are applying and testing for an UPGRADE to an exsiting license, the application fee is waived but the exam fee is still charged.
+If you are applying and testing for an UPGRADE to an existing license, the application fee is waived but the exam fee is still charged.

 When you are scoring in the high 80's and low 90's consistently, go to Hamstudy.org and search for your desired type of exam, either remote or in-person.